 How Coronavirus / COVID-19 is Affecting Web Traffic & Ad Rates (Live Updates)

-We will include ongoing daily updates with timestamps below.
+We will include ongoing updates with timestamps below.
 We’ll also keep our list of resources and advice updated as new information becomes available.

 Coronavirus Digital Impact Updates: